m-delem/aphantasia_experiment/README.md

 # EMC Lab.
-Aphantasia Study : Experimental Files
+Aphantasia Study : Experiment Code

 All the code used for the 2023 EMC Lab. internet-based questionnaires and experiment about visual imagery and aphantasia.